Shanghai Express-1932

 I would venture to assess that Rocketman has darker overtones.

-Many scenes play out like a Broadway play which is an ingenious approach, not only a treat for fans of John’s huge catalog of songs but immensely creative from a cinematic perspective.
-At the high point of the film, the scenes are not only showy but catapult the direction of the film instead of slowing down the events.
+Many scenes unfold like a Broadway play, which is an ingenious approach, not only a treat for fans of John’s vast catalog of songs but also immensely creative from a cinematic perspective.

-When the song begins it is Elton’s tune to carry but then his father sings a few lines, then his mother, then his grandmother.
-Each person offers his or her perspective based on the lyric they are singing.
-The beauty of this scene is powerful and sets the tone of the scenes to follow.
+When the song begins, it is Elton’s tune to carry, but then his father sings a few lines, followed by his mother and then his grandmother.
+Each person offers their perspective based on the lyrics they are singing.

 We feel his pain, cry his tears, and smile during rare moments when he is content.
 He faces insecurity, sex addiction, drug and alcohol addiction, and an eating disorder.
 Through Egerton, we face the battles alongside him.

-Elton John serves as Executive Producer of the film providing a measure of truth and honesty in storytelling, something Bohemian Rhapsody was accused of not containing.
+Elton John serves as Executive Producer of the film, providing a measure of truth and honesty in storytelling, something Bohemian Rhapsody was accused of not containing.
 John’s parents are portrayed accurately and decidedly, and both mother and father are dastardly, nearly ruining Elton’s self-esteem for life.

-Dallas Bryce-Howard as his mother is happy to capitalize financially on his fame but sticks a dagger in his heart when she professes he will never be loved since he is a gay man.
+Dallas Bryce-Howard, as his mother, is happy to capitalize financially on his fame, but sticks a dagger in his heart when she professes he will never be loved since he is a gay man.

 His father is nearly as bad.
 Abandoning his loveless marriage to Elton’s mother, he eventually finds happiness with another woman and produces two boys.
-He can never love his eldest son despite Elton’s efforts to reconnect.
+He can never love his eldest son, despite Elton’s efforts to reconnect.

-Events are not all dire and dreary as with his parents and a major suicide attempt.
-Happier times are shown and his grandmother (wonderfully played by Gemma Jones) remains an ardent supporter.
+Events are not all dire and dreary, as with his parents and a major suicide attempt.
+Happier times are shown, and his grandmother (wonderfully played by Gemma Jones) remains an ardent supporter.

-His relationship with Taupin is one of the most benevolent and life-long causes of trust and respect, and once his act is cleaned up Elton can appreciate the finer things in life more completely.
+His relationship with Taupin is one of the most benevolent and life-long causes of trust and respect, and once his act is cleaned up, Elton can appreciate the finer things in life more completely.

-Watched in tandem with Bohemian Rhapsody, a great idea given the back-to-back releases is one recommendation for comparison sake.
-Offering a more creative experience- again the musical numbers are superb, and both switching through the back and forth timelines, Rocketman (2019) squeaks out the victory for me, and doesn’t the victor go the spoils?
+Offering a more creative experience, again, the musical numbers are superb.
+Both switching through the back and forth timelines, Rocketman (2019) squeaks out the victory for me, and doesn’t the victor get the spoils?

 Tully-2018